practicalcomputerscience/MicrobenchmarkGPHLlanguages/15 - memory leak detection with Valgrind/README.md

 At least in one instance, here with [Mojo](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/03%20-%20source%20code/01%20-%20imperative%20languages/Mojo/random_bitstring_and_flexible_password_generator.mojo), I modified the source code to get the executable through Valgrind without crashing it.
 It worked.

-But then I updated the Mojo version to _Mojo 0.26.1.0.dev2025121217 (3e295ef6)_, like in other languages for a better initial random seed, and it crashed again.
-So, I re-implemented the original version of program _random_bitstring_and_flexible_password_generator.mojo_, knowing that it will crash when running it with Valgrind, which is indeed the case.
+But then I updated the Mojo version to _Mojo 0.26.1.0.dev2025121217 (3e295ef6)_, like in other languages for a better initial random seed, and Valgrind killed the executable.
+So, I re-implemented the original version of program [random_bitstring_and_flexible_password_generator.mojo](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/03%20-%20source%20code/01%20-%20imperative%20languages/Mojo/random_bitstring_and_flexible_password_generator.mojo), knowing that it will be killed when running it with Valgrind, which is indeed the case.

 <br/>